ehough/iconic/README.md

 Fork of [Symfony's Dependency Injection component](https://github.com/symfony/DependencyInjection) compatible with PHP 5.2+.

+### Motivation

+[Symfony's Dependency Injection component](https://github.com/symfony/DependencyInjection) is a powerful DI library, but it's only compatible with PHP 5.3+.
+While 97% of PHP servers run PHP 5.2 or higher, a whopping **47% of all servers are still running PHP 5.2** ([source](http://w3techs.com/technologies/details/pl-php/5/all)).
+It would be a shame to exempt this library from nearly half of the world's servers just because of a few version incompatibilities.

+Once PHP 5.3+ adoption levels near closer to 100%, this library will be retired.

 ### Differences from [Symfony's Dependency Injection component](https://github.com/symfony/DependencyInjection)

 The primary difference is naming conventions of the Symfony classes.